engemil/attentiolight-1-firmware/README.md

 ./scripts/check_memory_usage.sh fw_al1mb1/build/fw_al1mb1.elf
 ```

-**STM32C071RB limits:** 128 KB Flash (112 KB for app), 24 KB RAM.
+**STM32C071RB limits:** 128 KB Flash (112 KB for app with bootloader), 24 KB RAM.

-The `.heap` section shows 100% usage by design - ChibiOS allocates all remaining RAM to the heap.
+**NB!** The `.heap` section by default shows 100% usage of the remaining RAM by design - ChibiOS allocates all remaining RAM to the heap.
+Hence the dedicated script to check memory usage.

 ## Libraries and Drivers